Rowl1ng/Fine-Grained_VR_Sketching/README.md

 # Fine-Grained_VR_Sketching
-Code and data for paper Fine-Grained VR Sketching: Dataset and Insights.
+Project page for paper Fine-Grained VR Sketching: Dataset and Insights on 3DV 21.

+Code, interface and dataset are coming soon!